 The student will demonstrate the ability to write a review of a topic based on primary literature and top summarize the topic in a very brief verbal presentation.

-From 7 January 2019 to 1 February 2019.
-A detailed time table will be published on blackboard.
+From 10 January 2022 to 4 February 2022.
+A detailed time table will be published on Brightspace.

 Mode of instruction